Nolan Jones Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays have the second-ranked team ERA across all league pitching staffs (3.72).
+- The Blue Jays' 3.74 team ERA ranks second across all league pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (163 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 165 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Ryu makes the start for the Blue Jays, his sixth of the season.
-He is 3-1 with a 2.25 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Kikuchi tries for his 10th win when he makes the start for the Blue Jays, his 27th of the season.
+He is 9-4 with a 3.63 ERA and 146 strikeouts in 139 2/3 innings pitched.

-- In his most recent appearance on Saturday, the left-hander tossed five innings against the Cleveland Guardians, giving up two earned runs while surrendering four hits.
+- In his most recent outing on Sunday against the Cleveland Guardians, the lefty went six innings, allowing four earned runs while surrendering six hits.

-- The 36-year-old has an ERA of 2.25, with 7.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.